-On April 22, 2020, President Donald Trump suspended the issuance of green cards for people outside of the US due to the COVID-19 pandemic.
-We dig deeper into how the pandemic has affected immigrants to the US.
+How did President Donald Trump's 2020 suspension of the issuance of green cards for people outside of the United States due to the COVID-19 pandemic affect immigrants?

 April 22 Executive Order